Pikillaqta: History of excavations

 The history of workers and excavations at Pikillaqta is almost a century old and wrought with superficial, expedient assessments.
 Luis Valcarcel was the first to study Pikillaqta archaeologically—in 1927—but only found two green-stoned figurines and did not publish his findings until years later.
 Emilio Harth-Terre next published ground plans of Pikillaqta in 1959 but made no attempt to excavate.
 William Sanders assessed architectural surface remains and further subdivided the site in the 1960s, but ultimately only searched two buildings.
-Mary Glowacki conducted a ceramic analysis of the site in 1996.
 Most questions and current knowledge about Pikillaqta were finally answered when Gordon McEwan excavated Pikillaqta on three separate occasions: in 1978-79, 1981–82, and 1989–90.
 In the 1989-90 excavation extensive research was done on the architecture and on trash middens.
 McEwan divided the site into four sectors to research them more easily.
+Mary Glowacki conducted a ceramic analysis of the site in 1996.

 Archaeological investigations of Pikillaqta were most recently undertaken by the Peruvian Ministry of Culture between 2017 and 2018.
 This work included digging test pits, trenches, and excavating around Pikillaqta's central plaza.